FHA Mortgage Loans

 If you have questions about an NMLS ID or want help identifying the mortgage professional working with you, call 844-700-7328 during business hours.

-- Copy of your driver’s license or state-issued ID – Verifies your identity and legal name.
+- Copy of your driver’s license or state-issued ID, to verify your identity and legal name

-- Last 2 years of W-2 forms – Prove your employment history and income stability.
+- Last 2 years of W-2 forms, to review your employment history and income consistency

-- Most recent 30 days of pay stubs – Shows your current income and allows us to calculate your debt-to-income ratio accurately.
+- Most recent 30 days of pay stubs, to confirm your current income

-- Most recent two months of bank statements (all pages) – Verifies your assets, down payment funds, and that you have enough reserves after closing.
+- Most recent 2 months of bank statements, including all pages, to verify assets, down payment funds, and available reserves

-- Make sure all pages of the bank statements are included.
+- Make sure bank statements include every page